 You don’t need to train a ferret to hunt rats.

-Ferrets will naturally chase down and kill rats and mice.
-So, they’ll instinctively pursue rats on sight.
-You can praise and reward your ferret’s behavior to reinforce its instinct.
+Ferrets naturally chase down and kill rats and mice.
+They instinctively pursue rats on sight.
+You can praise and reward your ferret’s behavior to reinforce this instinct.

 When they’re young, you can cultivate this by using toys to play together.
-This will encourage natural jumping, chasing, and biting behavior when interacting with small, prey-like objects.
-Consequently, those skills will be honed for when it meets a live rat.
+This will encourage natural jumping, chasing, and biting when interacting with small, prey-like objects.
+Consequently, those skills will be honed when they meet a live rat.

-Once a ferret is old enough to go hunting (usually at around 10 months), place it in front of a rat burrow, as the ferret will instinctively squeeze itself through the hole in search of prey.
+Once a ferret is old enough to go hunting (usually around 10 months), place it in front of a rat burrow.
+The ferret will instinctively squeeze itself through the hole in search of prey.

-If you see a rat, you can move your ferret toward the rat or catch its attention to draw its eye to the scurrying creature.
-The prey behavior of a rat should trigger the predatory instincts of ferrets.
+If you see a rat, you can move your ferret toward it or catch its attention to draw its eye to the scurrying creature.
+The rat’s prey behavior should trigger the ferrets’ predatory instincts.

 Do Ferrets Eat Rats?

-Ferrets are obligate carnivores, which means that all their energy requirements are derived from meat.
-In fact, ferrets require more protein than cats and dogs.
+Ferrets are obligate carnivores, meaning all their energy requirements are derived from meat.
+Ferrets require more protein than cats and dogs.

 A ferret’s natural diet consists of the following: